Emily in Paris: Cultural influence

 The show's popularity has reportedly increased tourism in Paris, with hotels and restaurants benefiting from "the Emily effect".
 Tours of locations that appear on the show are available.
 An American living in Paris complained of "dozens of raucous 'Emily in Paris' pilgrims who now swarmed [Café de Flore], taking Instagram-ready selfies".
 A 2024 survey by the Centre national du cinéma et de l'image animée found that 38% of tourists cited Emily in Paris as a reason for visiting the city.
 While French Green Party politicians criticized the show for not promoting enough awareness of the climate crisis, the Paris tourist office listed ten important filming locations on its website.
 French president Emmanuel Macron—whose wife Brigitte made a cameo on the show—said that Emily in Paris was good for France, and he would try to prevent it from moving to Rome ahead of its fifth season.

 Controversies

 Depiction of Ukrainian character

-The second season was met with controversy in Ukraine over the depiction of a Ukrainian character named Petra (a name not used in Ukraine), who was depicted as a petty thief and shoplifter, with the hashtag "Ми не Петри" (We are not Petras) trending for a few hours.
+The second season was met with controversy in Ukraine over the depiction of a Ukrainian character named Petra (a name not used in Ukraine), who was depicted as a petty thief and shoplifter, with the hashtag "Ми не Петри" (My ne Petry, We are not Petras) trending for a few hours.
 The Ukrainian Minister of Culture, Oleksandr Tkachenko, wrote on the social media platform Telegram, "In Emily in Paris, we have a caricature image of a Ukrainian woman that is unacceptable.
 It is also insulting."
 He also wrote a letter to Netflix complaining about the depiction of Petra.
 According to Tkachenko, Netflix sent a response saying that they had heard the dissatisfaction of Ukrainian viewers, and that Petra would be shown in a different context for the third season.